 Bonus tip: Wear a jacket with pockets for even more storage if you need it.
 I almost got pulled up flying a low cost carrier with a tiny weight limit, until I put all four heavy drone batteries into my pockets!

 10. Pack a capsule wardrobe

 One of the many things my mum has taught me is how to travel with a minimalist-style capsule wardrobe.
 This means sticking to basic pieces in a limited colour scheme so every item goes with multiple items, with the aim of creating as many outfits as possible out of as few clothing items as possible.

 What you need to take will be completely depend on whether you’re going somewhere like Iceland or Norway, doing a European road trip or spending a week in Bali, so there’s no point in me suggesting a packing list.

 Go for block colours in your chosen colour palette that you can mix and match, and you can throw in patterns, glitz or some glamour with a feature piece or accessories.

 Make sure you’re choosing lightweight materials that don’t crease, suit the temperature of your destination and that you can wash easily and dry quickly.

 Which brings me to this one!
 As long as you have access to a sink, you can wash clothes while you’re travelling if you really have to.

-Most hostels have laundry services or on-site facilities, or you should always be able to find a laundromat in towns around the world.
-If you can’t then take a laundry bar, like this one from Ethique, and use a shower or sink to freshen up your outfits.
+Most hostels have laundry services or on-site facilities, or you should always be able to find a laundromat in towns around the world, and you can take some laundry detergent sheets instead of lugging around powder or liquid.
+If you can’t find a laundromat then take a laundry bar, like this one from Ethique, and use a shower or sink to freshen up your outfits.

 12. Roll, don’t fold